gumaerc-testorg/17.271-fall-2020/content/pages/assignments/assignment-2.md

 uid: 6403123a-a1fb-0d24-e35e-b85486aeb4d6
 ---

 The goal of this assignment is to have you dig into some of the available data about the criminal legal system(s) across the US.
-You will download an available dataset (from a city, county, or state government “open-data” website, from an organization like {{% resource_link "8e449320-3041-4ad3-b8ad-413fc31ea2e7" "Measures for Justice" %}}, from a federal government website like the {{% resource_link "7d3d0fe5-c27a-470b-9ee0-041ef8d16013" "Bureau of Justice Statistics (BJS)" %}}, or from an academic site like {{% resource_link "12d85702-55d5-4540-b9eb-184eb36f3bd1" "ICPSR: Institute for Social Research" %}}).
+You will download an available dataset (from a city, county, or state government “open-data” website, from an organization like [Measures for Justice](https://measuresforjustice.org/), from a federal government website like the [Bureau of Justice Statistics (BJS)](https://www.bjs.gov/), or from an academic site like [ICPSR: Institute for Social Research](https://www.icpsr.umich.edu/web/pages/)).
 You will then use that dataset to make one descriptive plot and explain what it shows us.

 This assignment is due during week 8.